With social distance, California’s virus forecast brightens | Times Leader

 “Our peak may not end up being as high as we actually planned around and expected,” Ghaly said.
 “The difference between what we are seeing today in our hospitals may not be that much different than where we are going to peak in the many weeks to come.”

-California has more than 21,000 confirmed COVID-19 cases and at least 583 deaths, according to data compiled by Johns Hopkins University, figures far lower than New York, where the infections have been most prevalent and deadly.
+California has more than 21,000 confirmed COVID-19 cases and nearly 600 deaths, according to data compiled by Johns Hopkins University, figures far lower than New York, where the infections have been most prevalent and deadly.

 But the key figure for California officials is the number of hospitalizations, especially those people in intensive care, which is an indicator of how many hospital beds, staff and medical equipment the state needs.